1marcos6/cs4113fa22-project/README.md

 The --scale flag allows you to specify the number of pokemon and trainers you want to create.
 The default is 22, but you can change it to any number you want.

-To specify the NxN size of the map, you can change the value of the environment variable MAP_SIZE in the docker-compose file.
+To specify the NxN size of the map, you can change the value of the environment variable MAP_SIZE in the Dockerfile file.
 The default is 20, but you can change it to any number you want (granted all nodes can fit on the board!)

+From here, the game will execurte itself.
+All nodes will be created and assigned a space, and Pokemon nodes will get a small head start before the Trainers begin moving.
+The game will continue until all Pokemon are captured.
+Once all Pokemon are captured, the game will end and the server will print out the full move history of all nodes to ./path.txt and the final Pokedexes of all Trainers to ./pokedex.txt.

 ## Final Version